Czechoslovakia in the Second World War

-Slavin Bratislava is a monumental military monument on the highest hill in Bratislava, which provide you a panorama for the whole city.
+Slavin Bratislava is a monumental military monument on the highest hill in Bratislava, which provides you a panorama for the whole city.
 Its obelisk can be seen from the most city districts.
 Slavin Memorial Complex is located almost at the very heart of Slovak capital, near the Old city of Bratislava and at close distance to Bratislava Castle.
 As the main obelisk noticed from anywhere, it’s no problem to get this site (20 minutes from the city center).

 The monumental double-deck marble staircase is a common ceremonially entrance to the Slavin Memorial Complex.
 Its central part between two stairs is decorated with an anaglyph with five soldiers, one of which fell on knees to kiss and honor the Colours.
 We can see a memorable inscription on Slovak and Russian:

 Never forget the heroes, who died in defense of Liberty and Independence of our country!

-In addition to small alleys, which unites parts of the Slavin Bratislava, there is also big marble plate on the right side.
+In addition to small alleys, which unites parts of the Slavin Bratislava, there is also a big marble plate on the right side.
 It remains the inscription of the names of soldiers and civils, who gave their lives liberating Bratislava and Slovakia (in particular those who died in hospitals, were also buried here, in Slavin)

-50-meter high obelisk is the very heart of the Slavin Bratislava, which can be easily noticed all over the city.
+The 50-meter high obelisk is the very heart of the Slavin Bratislava, which can be easily noticed all over the city.
 It consists of two parts: 39 meters high pylon and 11-meter statue of a soldier.
 It stands on Hall of Honor with marble staircase all round.
-Inside, behind big bronze door, we can find noticeable marble plate.
+Inside, behind a big bronze door, we can find a noticeable marble plate.
 Outer walls of the Hall of Honor are decorated with stars and titles of cities and villages, along with the dates of its liberation in 1944-1945.